yugabyte/yugabyte-db/docs/content/latest/develop/ecosystem-integrations/presto.md

 ## 1. Start local cluster

 Follow [Quick Start](../../../quick-start/) instructions to run a local Yugabyte DB cluster.
-Test YugaByte DB's Cassandra compatible API as [documented](../../../quick-start/test-cassandra/) so that you can confirm that you have a Cassandra compatible service running on `localhost:9042`.
+Test Yugabyte DB's Cassandra compatible API as [documented](../../../quick-start/test-cassandra/) so that you can confirm that you have a Cassandra compatible service running on `localhost:9042`.
 We assume you have created the keyspace and table, and inserted sample data as described there.

 ## 2. Download and configure Presto